 A wrestler who turned a theatrical sport into a global combat spectacle, bridging Japan and the world through sheer force of personality.

-Born Kanji Inoki, he transformed himself into Antonio Inoki, a towering figure whose ambition stretched far beyond the ring's ropes.
-After training under the legendary Rikidōzan, Inoki didn't just become a star; he built an empire.
-He founded New Japan Pro-Wrestling in 1972, shaping its hard-hitting 'strong style' that emphasized realistic, athletic combat.
-His 1976 exhibition match against world champion Muhammad Ali, though a confusing spectacle, planted early seeds for what would become mixed martial arts, framing wrestling as a legitimate contest.
-Inoki's showmanship was matched by a surprising political career, serving in Japan's House of Councillors and conducting controversial 'sports diplomacy' missions to North Korea.
-His life was a continuous performance, blurring the lines between sport, entertainment, and national identity until his death in 2022.
+Antonio Inoki founded New Japan Pro-Wrestling in 1972, shaping its hard-hitting 'strong style' that emphasized realistic, athletic combat.
+Born Kanji Inoki, he trained under Rikidōzan and built an empire beyond the ring.
+His 1976 exhibition match against Muhammad Ali, though a confusing spectacle, planted early seeds for mixed martial arts, framing wrestling as a legitimate contest.
+Inoki's showmanship matched a surprising political career.
+He served in Japan's House of Councillors and conducted controversial 'sports diplomacy' missions to North Korea.
+His life blurred the lines between sport, entertainment, and national identity until his death in 2022.

 1928–1945